 Glad you asked.
 Say it with us now:

 Ah, but how things have changed.
-After the disappointment of 2020's cancelled Christmas market, Katowice has really pulled out all the stops to deliver holiday magic this year.
+Ever since the disappointment of 2020's cancelled Christmas market, Katowice has really pulled out all the stops to deliver holiday magic, and this year's market will even stay open into the new year to make up for lost time.
 Sure, like all Christmas markets, it's completely commercial, but Katowice takes it even farther by racheting up the kitsch to levels not seen at most holiday fairs.
 In addition to the handsome wooden huts selling all manner of folkwares, ceramics, handicrafts, toys and holiday decoratons, Katowice's Christmas market is cluttered with dozens upon dozens of moving and singing animatronic holiday scenes to mesmerise your kids, or maybe give them the creeps.

 The Christmas market also features a tall German-style 'Christmas pyramid' (zee Germans' description not ours; it's one of those wooden windmill things with the candles, you know?) dispensing hot spiced wine into souvenir mugs, a huge Ferris wheel, a carousel, an ice rink, plenty of hot food, photo opportunities and more.
 Bundle up and check it out!